OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 using System.Security.Claims;
 using GraphWebhooks.TokenStorage;
    ```

-### Create a webhooks subscription

-This app creates a subscription for the *me/mailFolders('Inbox')/messages* resource for the *created* change type.
-See the docs at http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription for other supported resources and change types.

 1. Add the **CreateSubscription** action.
 This builds the request, sends the request, and parses the response.